seastco/seastco.github.io/content/posts/2022-10-02-building-redis/index.md

 I have a great deal of respect for anyone who’s built something novel.
 Whether it’s a programming language, database, or web framework, it’s such an amazing feat.
 I’m five years into my career and I personally wouldn’t know where to start with any of these.
 I wish there was a clear roadmap that outlined "do this and you’ll be good enough to build something like Redis."
 I think the roadmap is to just keep coding?
-That’s until I stumbled across [CodeCrafters](https://codecrafters.io), a Y Combinator-backed startup trying to teach engineers how to write complex software.
+This topic has been on my mind for some time, and coincidentally I stumbled across a startup that's finally trying to provide a solution: [CodeCrafters](https://codecrafters.io).

 *Practice Writing Complex Software.
 Recreate Redis, Git, Docker - with your own hands.
-Gain expert-level confidence by taking action and diving deep, learning from the world’s best.* Exactly what I’ve been looking for.
+Gain expert-level confidence by taking action and diving deep, learning from the world’s best.* Exactly what I’ve been looking for!
 I signed up and dived immediately into the Redis tutorial.

 Each stage in the tutorial has an explanation, solution, and sometimes an official source code walkthrough.
 I’ve